Bigpoint/monolog-creator/README.md

 # Monolog-Creator

+**!!!
+This repository has been abandoned in favor of https://gitlab.com/Segaja/monolog-creator !!!**

 These classes provide a simple factory for creating pre-configured [monolog](https://github.com/Seldaek/monolog) logger objects.

 Monolog-Creator supports only a few handlers, formatters and processors of monolog at the moment.
 So feel free to extend the library.